nvogler/SoLi_Pub/code/python/README.md

   --(4) Run cell.
   -- Transfers image(s) from the directory local to the script to a GCP bucket accessible by the transformation application

-# After files have been transformed and uploaded to GCP
+# AFTER files have been transformed and uploaded to GCP
 ## Upload to Earth Engine
 ### All images in GCP bucket (project intialization only)
   --(5.i) Run this cell on initialization of the project only